benfrick/docs-portfolio/src/doc/commerce/events/use-eventsv2.md

 ##### Last Updated: 10/01/2018

-If you've read [Using NDe APIs](/doc/getting-started/using-nike-apis.html) and [Analytics Pipeline Overview](/doc/commerce/events/overview-events.html), this guide provides the details necessary to integrate with the Nike Analytics Pipeline API.
+If you've read [Using Nike APIs](/doc/getting-started/using-nike-apis.html) and [Analytics Pipeline Overview](/doc/commerce/events/overview-events.html), this guide provides the details necessary to integrate with the Nike Analytics Pipeline API.

 ## API at a Glance